ishita30/Notes/Angular.md

 1. Template driven approach - angular infers the form object from dom

-2. Reactive approach - form is created programmatically and synchronised with the dom
+2. Reactive approach - form is created programmatically and synchronised with the dom. form is created in ts code.